-What Every Diver Should Know About Training Agencies
+What Every Scuba Diver Should Know About Diving Certification

 In recent years, the International Standards Organization (ISO) has created standards for recreational diver training.
 These standards are also based on C.M.A.S programs.
 External auditors have formed to examine applicants for an ISO accreditation in scuba diving.
 The European Underwater Federation and RSTC (Recreational Scuba Training Council) are the two largest.
 These organizations and the ISO standards have lead to further cooperation between training agencies.

 If you are at a dive show or dive resort you’ll often hear conversations like “Is PADI or SSI better” or “which is better PADI or NAUI”.
 There is no one right answer.

 When looking for information to help you decide which training agency is right for you, it best to start with the major agencies.
 In the United States Scuba retail market, a study published in 2000 showed that 98.2% of the retailers were affiliated with PADI, NAUI, and SSI.
 The remaining 1.8% was shared by 20 small agencies.